Performing Access Reviews

 Signing off acts as a final confirmation and is required before the certification can proceed to the remediation or completion phases.

-10. Multi-Level Review Handling
+9. Multi-Level Review Handling

 Zluri supports multi-level reviews to accommodate scenarios where multiple validations of user access are required for compliance purposes.
 For detailed explanation, please refer to How Sign-Offs and Multi-Level Reviews Work in Zluri

-11. Reviewer Notification Triggers
+10. Reviewer Notification Triggers

 -

-Assignment of Records
+Assignment of records

 -